-If somebody's adipocytes become 100% full due to caloric excess, there are two extreme possibilities.
+If adipocytes become full due to a chronic caloric excess, there are two possibilities.

 1a: If there is continued caloric excess, no preadipocytes are converted into adipocytes.
-There is no storage capacity available for excess nutrients, so they remain in circulation.
-T2DM has developed - BAD.
+There is no additional storage capacity available for excess nutrients, so they remain in circulation.
+T2DM has developed = bad.

 1b: If there is subsequent caloric deficit, adipocytes start to deplete, storage capacity becomes available and T2DM goes away (if beta cells haven't been completely destroyed in the meantime).
-The relatively full adipocytes secrete plenty of leptin, so metabolic rate is high and hunger is low - GOOD.
+The relatively full adipocytes secrete sufficient leptin, so metabolic rate is high and hunger is low = good.

 2a: If there is continued caloric excess, pre-adipocytes are converted into adipocytes.
 This is adipocyte hyperplasia.
-There is storage capacity available for excess nutrients, so T2DM doesn't develop - GOOD.
+There is additional storage capacity available for excess nutrients, so T2DM doesn't develop = good.

 2b: If there is subsequent caloric deficit, adipocytes start to deplete.
-However, there are more adipocytes than in 1), so for a given fat mass, adipocytes are emptier than in 1).
-The greater number of emptier adipocytes secrete less leptin than in 1), so metabolic rate is lower and hunger is higher than in 1) - BAD.
+However, there are more adipocytes than in 1, so for a given fat mass, adipocytes are less full than in 1.
+The higher number of less full adipocytes secrete less leptin than in 1, so metabolic rate is lower and hunger is higher than in 1 = bad.

 Adipocyte hyperplasia is good for preventing T2DM as fat mass increases, but bad for metabolic rate and hunger after subsequent fat mass loss.
-I believe that growing children are much more likely to get adipocyte hyperplasia than adults.
-Therefore, childhood obesity is highly likely to result in some protection from developing T2DM, but misery due to increased hunger after subsequent fat mass loss.
-This is why I believe that growing children should be protected from being manipulated by the persuasive marketing of greedy manufacturers of CIAB (Crap-in-a-Bag/Box/Bottle).
+Children are growing, so have adipocyte hyperplasia.
+Adults aren't growing, so have less/no adipocyte hyperplasia.
+Therefore, obesity during childhood is likely to result in some protection from developing T2DM, but misery due to increased hunger after subsequent fat mass loss.
+This is why I believe that children should be protected from being manipulated by the persuasive marketing of greedy manufacturers of CIAB (Crap-in-a-Bag/Box/Bottle).